Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Once you’ve narrowed down your choices, the final step is to test them in the real world.
 A color can look dramatically different in the morning light versus the evening shade.
 We always recommend getting physical samples of your top two or three colors and placing them against your current siding.
 Watch them throughout the day to see how the color shifts with the changing light.
 This simple step is the most reliable way to ensure you’ll love the color you choose from every angle, in every type of weather our region sends your way.

-Why James Hardie Siding is a Smart Choice
+Is James Hardie Siding a Good Investment?

 Choosing a color is the fun part, but the real value of James Hardie siding goes much deeper than its beautiful finish.
 It’s about choosing a material that protects your home, holds its value, and gives you peace of mind for decades.
 When you invest in new siding, you want something that can handle everything the Pacific Northwest throws at it without demanding constant upkeep.
 From its durable composition to its industry-leading warranty,

-Color That Lasts Longer Than Paint
+Enjoy Vibrant Color That Outlasts Paint

 One of the biggest frustrations with traditional painted siding is how quickly it can start to look dull and faded.
 James Hardie solves this with its advanced ColorPlus® Technology.
 This isn’t just a coat of paint applied on-site; it’s a factory-applied, baked-on finish with multiple coats.
 This process creates a vibrant, consistent color that’s specifically engineered to resist fading from UV exposure.
 That means the color you fall in love with today will stay rich and true for years to come, saving you the time, money, and hassle of repainting every few years.
 Your home’s curb appeal remains high with far less maintenance.